-This is a biggie that means “what’s going on is spot on” and that you’re in agreement with a situation, that something is right or correct or that it’s “all good.”
+This means that you’re in agreement with a situation, that something is right or correct or that it’s “all good.”

 Literally, the word translates to English as “thorough,” but in Guatemala it’s used much more loosely.

-Of course, its literal translation is “water,” but when you hear it spoken loudly it means that danger is approaching.
-The warning could help save you from injury, so pay attention and get out of the way!
+Of course, its literal translation is “water,” but when you hear this spoken loudly it means that danger is approaching.

-And this is one that has lots of related meanings such as “awesome,” “pretty,” “good” and—well, you get the idea.
-This is an all-around chilero word to have in your lingo library!
+This is one that has lots of related meanings such as “awesome,” “pretty,” “good,” etc.

-This is a slang expression for “cash,” so if you’re going for a bite to eat or plan to catch a tuk-tuk (mototaxi), be sure you have some pisto in your pocket.
+This is a slang expression for “cash,” so if you’re going out to eat or plan to catch a tuk-tuk, be sure you have some pisto in your pocket.